 Here are a few aids to help move you in the right direction:

-- Give at least the foundational amount (I start with the tithe of the Old Covenant) through your local church.
-It is very important to give through the church when possible since the church is God’s plan for reaching the world.
-After all, Christ gave His life for it.
-Actually, I double the old covenant tithe to the church for starters.
+- Give at least the foundational amount.
+Perhaps that foundation is the tithe of the Old Covenant.
+Give first through your local church.
+It is very important to give through the church since the church is God’s plan for reaching the world.
+Perhaps you will wish to double the old covenant tithe to the church for starters.
 And, I try to be ready for special needs that our church encounters.

 - Beyond that, give to meet needs of individuals inside and outside the body.
 Have some fun doing it.
 Do you know somebody who struggles with finances or is under a financial burden?
 Go right to them and discreetly share cash or a check.
 You may do that anonymously if you wish, or not.
 It is not always right to be anonymous; sometimes it is important to bless them with words and actions coming straight from you as a fellow believer so that they can see it and rejoice with you.
 I do both.
 Can’t you get excited about somebody’s burden being lifted and joy coming into their face because their prayers are being answered?
 Pam and I try not to pray for anyone’s need unless we are willing to be the instrument God uses to meet that need.